Marino Law has extensive experience in a wide variety of building and construction disputes including:

 - a contract which forms part of a loan agreement, guarantee or contract of insurance

 - domestic building contracts where the owner is a resident owner

 - a contract where the amount to be paid is not calculated based on the value of work done or the value of goods and services supplied

-Under the Act, a person entitled to a progress payment (claimant) may serve a payment claim on the party liable to pay the amount (respondent).
+Under the BIF Act, a person entitled to a progress payment (claimant) may serve a payment claim on the party liable to pay the amount (respondent).